 How would you deal with an upset customer?

-• The ultimate goal is to ensure that the customer leaves happy because if they leave unhappy, they will not return.
+- The ultimate goal is to ensure that the customer leaves happy, as unhappy customers are unlikely to return.

-Questions to ask on an Applebee’s Server Interview
+Questions to ask at an Applebee’s Server Interview

 Manager Interview